hzi-bifo/RiboDetector/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Path of config file
-  -l LEN, --len LEN     Sequencing read length, should be not smaller than 50.
+  -l LEN, --len LEN     Sequencing read length.
+Note: the accuracy reduces for reads shorter than 40.
   -i [INPUT [INPUT ...]], --input [INPUT [INPUT ...]]
                         Path of input sequence files (fasta and fastq), the second file will be considered as second end if two files given.
   -o [OUTPUT [OUTPUT ...]], --output [OUTPUT [OUTPUT ...]]
                         Path of the output sequence files after rRNAs removal (same number of files as input).
                         (Note: 2 times slower to write gz files) -r [RRNA [RRNA ...]], --rrna [RRNA [RRNA ...]]
-                        Path of the output sequence file of detected rRNAs (same number of files as input)
-  -e {rrna,norrna,both,none}, --ensure {rrna,norrna,both,none}
+                        Path of the output sequence file of detected rRNAs (same number of files as input) -e {rrna,norrna,both,none}, --ensure {rrna,norrna,both,none}
-                        Ensure which classificaion has high confidence
+                        Ensure which classificaion has high confidence for paired end reads.
                         norrna: output only high confident non-rRNAs, the rest are clasified as rRNAs;
                         rrna: vice versa, only high confident rRNAs are classified as rRNA and the rest output as non-rRNAs;
                         both: both non-rRNA and rRNA prediction with high confidence;
                         none: give label based on the mean probability of read pair.
-                         (Only applicable for paired end reads, discard the read pair when their predicitons are discordant) -t THREADS, --threads THREADS
+                              (Only applicable for paired end reads, discard the read pair when their predicitons are discordant)
+  -t THREADS, --threads THREADS
-                        number of threads to use. (default: 10) --chunk_size CHUNK_SIZE
+                        number of threads to use. (default: 20) --chunk_size CHUNK_SIZE
                         chunk_size * 1024 reads to load each time.
-                        When chunk_size=1000 and threads=20, consumming ~20G memory, better to be multiples of the number of threads.
+                        When chunk_size=1000 and threads=20, consumming ~20G memory, better to be multiples of the number of threads..
   -v, --version         show program's version number and exit
 ```